Dynamical States and Bifurcations in Coupled Thermoacoustic Oscillators: Results and discussions

 \subsubsection{Analytical approximation for delay coupled identical Rijke tube oscillators}

 Through numerical simulations, we have so far determined the effect of system parameters and coupling parameters on the behavior of delay coupled identical Rijke tube oscillators.
 We observed the occurrence of AD and PFB in the coupled Rijke tube system.
-We will now attempt to explain how these phenomena occur in the system by analytically deriving approximate solutions of the model.
+We will now attempt to explain how these phenomena occur in the system by analytically deriving an approximate solution of the model.

-We start our analysis by combining the two sets of governing equations [Eqs.~(\ref{eq:3}) and (\ref{eq:6})] into a single set of second-order delay differential equations in terms of $U$ [since the acoustic pressure $P$ can be expressed in terms of the derivative of $U$ using Eq.~(\ref{eq:3})].
+We start our analysis by combining the governing equations for identical Rijke tube oscillators [Eqs.~\eqref{eq:gov1}-\eqref{eq:gov4} with $r=1$ and $W^A = W^B = W$] into a single set of second-order delay differential equations in terms of $U_j^{A,B}$ [since the acoustic pressure $P_j^{A,B}$ can be expressed in terms of $\dot{U}_j^{A,B}$ using Eq.~\eqref{eq:gov1} and \eqref{eq:gov3}].
+Note that subscripts are used for denoting the oscillators instead of superscripts for convenience.
 The frequency dependent damping in the present model preferentially damps higher modes \cite{subramanian2013subcritical}.
-Here, we consider only the first mode ($j=1$) and neglect the effect of higher modes to simplify the equations.
+Thus, since the first mode is dominant in our system, we consider only $j=1$ and neglect the effect of higher modes to simplify the equations \cite{subramanian2013subcritical}.
 We subsequently drop the subscript $j$ to yield the following delay differential equations for the system of two delay coupled Rijke tubes:

 To determine the stability of the steady state in the system, we locate the parameter values where the trivial solution for acoustic velocity (i.e., $U=0$) loses its stability.
-We therefore assume small amplitudes for $U$ and linearize the square-root nonlinearity in Eq.~(\ref{eq:7}) using Taylor series expansion \cite{subramanian2013subcritical}.
-This gives us the following equation:
+We therefore assume small amplitudes for $U$ and linearize the square-root nonlinearity in Eq.~\eqref{eq:7} using Taylor series expansion as we are only interested in how the system behaves close to the steady state \cite{subramanian2013subcritical}.
+The resulting equation is:

 where $b_0=2 \zeta \omega=2\pi \zeta$, $\sigma=(\sqrt{3}/4)Wk \sin(2kx_f)$, and $b_1=k^2=\pi^2$.